A Cascade Dual-Decoder Model for Joint Entity and Relation Extraction: Proposed method

-In this section, we introduce the design of the dual-decoder joint extraction model.
-As mentioned above, we minimize the difference between the probability distribution of real triples and the extracted ones from our model.
+In this section, we introduce the detailed design of the dual-decoder joint extraction model.
+As mentioned above, our aim is to minimize the difference between the probability distribution of real triples and the extracted ones from our model.
 Therefore, our loss function is minimized in Eq. \ref{eq:kl1}:

-where $h$, $t$, and $r$ denote head entities, tail entities, and their relations, respectively, $x$ is an annotated text, $\theta$ is the set of trainable parameters, and $KL(p \parallel p_{\theta})$ is the Kullback-Leibler divergence between the data distribution $p$ and the extracted data distribution $p_{\theta}$ from our model.
+where $h$, $t$, and $r$ denote head entities, tail entities, and their relations, respectively, $x$ is an annotated text, $\theta$ is the set of trainable parameters, and $KL(p \parallel p_{\theta})$ is the Kullback-Leibler divergence \cite{DBLP:conf/eccv/MathiassenSB02} between the data distribution $p$ and the extracted data distribution $p_{\theta}$ from our model.

 Through complicated derivation, we acquire Eq. \ref{eq:kl2}, which is the essence of our model structure.
-More derivation details are provided in Appendix \ref{app:A}.
-One motivation behind this is that, the text-specific relations can be treated as extra features to guide the joint extraction process.
+More derivation details are provided in Appendix A. One motivation behind this is that, the text-specific relations can be treated as extra features to guide the joint extraction process.
 Accordingly, our method first predicts relations using the text semantics to filter out irrelevant ones from the pre-set relation set, and then uses these extra features to boost the recognition of entity pairs.

-From this formula, we can obtain the following intriguing observations:
+From this formula, we can obtain the following observations: